Multiplicative SHE limit of random walks in space-time random environments: Results for the quenched tail field

-By Lemma \ref{A1} we get for all $x\in\mathbb R$.
-Since the $t_{N,i}$s remais bounded away from $0$ as $N\to \infty$, this implies the desired $L^1$ convergence and completes the proof. \end{proof}
+By Lemma \ref{A1} we get that for all $x\in\mathbb R$.
+Since the $t_{N,i}$s remain bounded away from $0$ as $N\to \infty$, this implies the desired $L^1$ convergence and completes the proof. \end{proof}

-Our next lemma produces a uniform convergence for the two-point correlation function of the quenched tail field.
+Our next lemma shows uniform convergence of the two-point correlation function of the quenched tail field.
 This is the crucial result that allows us to improve Proposition \ref{hi} to obtain multipoint convergence in law of $F_N(t,x)$ to $\mathcal U_t(x)$ for \textit{individual} values of $(t,x)\in (0,\infty)\times \mathbb R$.

 \begin{lem} Suppose that $t_N\in N^{-1}\mathbb Z_{\ge 0}$ and $x_N,y_N\in \mathbb R$.
-Assume that as $N\to \infty$ we have $t_N\to t>0$ and $(x_N,y_N)\to (x,y)\in \mathbb R^2)$.
+Assume that as $N\to \infty$ we have $t_N\to t>0$ and $(x_N,y_N)\to (x,y)\in \mathbb R^2$.
 Then

 where $\mathcal{U}$ is as in \eqref{she}. \end{lem}

 \begin{proof} By taking an annealed expectation over the quenched one, notice that the two-point correlation function given by $(t,x,y)\mapsto \mathbb E[F_N(t,x)F_N(t,y)]$ can be written as an expression involving only the 2-point motion $(R^1,R^2)$.
 More specifically, in the notation of Section \ref{sec:girt}, it equals Consequently the two-point correlation function only depends on the mean and variance of the weight measure $\nu$.
 Without any loss of generality we shall henceforth assume $\nu$ is the law of Beta$(\alpha,\alpha)$ where $\alpha:= \frac{1-4\sigma^2}{8\sigma^2}.$